 It will be difficult to have either agent explain this clause to a Court.
 However, it would be “fun”, since the clause makes no sense.
 The risk however befalls the Seller and the benefits befall the Buyer.

 So, it’s really only likely that the Seller will be suing the Listing Brokerage and the Listing Sales Representative in this case.

 Collateral Evidence of a Breach of Professional Standards

 Let’s say that nothing happened.
 There is a lawsuit about something but it’s completely unrelated to this clause.
 The Buyer delivered a certified cheque for the deposit with the Offer.
 So, this clause really has no particular application to the case.

 An Expert Witness offering testimony in Court will likely use the 8 errors as evidence of the fact that there was a breach of professional standards.
 It didn’t result in a loss, but let’s also go through the entire transaction and find as many transgressions as possible.
-What we might have is lots of errors.
+What we might have is lots of additional errors.
 That amounts to “shoddy workmanship” and leads a Judge to make a decision on the relevant issues.
-The ones which were relevant were less clear, but all the shoddy workmanship piles up.
+The ones which were relevant were less clear, but all this shoddy workmanship piles up.